Select Waterway (Listed by Canals and then Rivers)

 History and General Knowledge of the Basingstoke Canal

-To use the canal, you will need to obtain a licence from the Basingstoke Canal Society.
+To cruise the canal, you will need to obtain a licence from the Basingstoke Canal Society.
 Call 01252 370073 for information or purchase online.
-Licences are available are available on a Day/Week/Year basis.
+Licences are available are available at Day/Week/Yearly rates.

-In addition there is the need for a Wey licence that can be obtained from the National Trust.
+Also, you will need a Wey Navigation licence that can be obtained from the National Trust.
 A transit licence can be obtained to transit from the Thames to the Basingstoke Canal.

-You will need a CRT Watermate Key for the lift bridge at North Warnborough.
+You will need a Waterways Key for the lift bridge at North Warnborough.

 Take a look at Basingstoke Canal Society Facebook Page